 - Genteel Interbellum Setting: The first few books are set between the wars.

 - Good Girls Avoid Abortion: The flipside is on display here in that the women who get abortions are definitely bad girls.

-- Happily Married: Nick and Isabel, in contrast to almost everyone else.
+- Happily Married: Nick and Isobel, in contrast to almost everyone else.